Follow us on Telegram for the latest updates: https://t.me/TSLMedia

 Changi Bay Point

-Changi may be far away for many, but anyone with a penchant for good views would have surely visited the area for its panoramic vistas, particularly during sunrise.
-On 22nd January 2022, this area near Changi Beach Park unveiled a brand new park connector (PCN) that you can add to your bucket list.
+Changi may be far away for many, but anyone with a penchant for good views would have visited the area for its panoramic vistas, especially if they’re looking for a good sunrise or sunset spot in the east.
+Plus, there’s a park connector (PCN) right by Changi Beach Park that you need to check out for a breath of fresh air.

 Start your journey near Changi Beach Car Park 7, which is best accessed by car or taxi.
-A 3.4KM journey along the Changi Bay Park Connector lies ahead.
+A 3.6km journey along the Changi Bay Park Connector lies ahead.

-A wide cycling bridge – the first of two 80M bridges – will let you know that you’re on the right path.
+A wide cycling bridge – the first of 2 bridges – will let you know that you’re on the right path.
 From this point onwards, expect seaside views throughout.
-Now would be a great time to sweep the dust off your skateboard as other than for walking and cycling, the flat pavement is great for cruising as well.
+Now would be a great time to sweep the dust off your skateboard, as other than for walking and cycling, the flat pavement is great for cruising as well.

-There are plenty of sea-facing benches, where visitors can have a rest and chow on some snacks.
-Since there aren’t any F&B stops along the way, it may be a good idea to stop by Changi Village beforehand to dabao some food over for a scenic picnic.
+There are plenty of sea-facing benches, where you can take a breather to admire the view and have a snack.
+Since there aren’t any F&B stops along the way, it’d be a good idea to stop by Changi Village beforehand to dabao some food over for a scenic picnic.

 Bask under the sun among the colourful patches of flowers along this PCN – at this point, anyone could have convinced us that we were in a faraway land.
 In fact, tell your friends that you are in NZ and they may just take your word for it.

 Before long, you’ll come across Changi Bay Point itself, a picturesque lookout point by the sea.
-There’s a romantic pavilion from which you can catch a stunning sunrise – but even if you’re not an early bird sorta person, the area still offers stellar vistas you can chill in throughout the day.
+There’s a romantic pavilion from which you can catch a stunning sunrise.
+That isn’t to say the stellar views end once the sun is fully up.
 We were there in mid-afternoon and still, the experience was 10/10.

 Thanks to the unblocked views, you can spot Pulau Tekong and even some of Johor’s hills sticking out on the horizon.